ThomasLuypaert/soundscapeR/README.md

 ### 3\.
 Concatenating acoustic index *‘.csv’* files

 Next, using the `merge_csv` command, we merged the *‘.csv’* files into a time-frequency dataframe for an index of choice.
-The `soundscapeR` package contains test datasets for four acoustic indices: the **Acoustic Cover Index** **(CVR)**, the **Acoustic Complexity Index** **(ACI)**, the **Temporal Entropy Index** **(ENT)** and the **Horizontal Ridge
+The `soundscaper` package contains test datasets for four acoustic indices: the **Acoustic Cover Index** **(CVR)**, the **Acoustic Complexity Index** **(ACI)**, the **Temporal Entropy Index** **(ENT)** and the **Horizontal Ridge